 Creating Achievable Long Term Goals

-Although life isn’t as perfect and linear as we’d prefer it to be, having goals in mind can help you stay on track, making progress towards the end you have chosen.
-This sure beats meandering through life without any sort of vision for the future.Having #Goals sure beats meandering through life without any sort of vision for the future.
+Although life isn’t as perfect and linear as we’d prefer it to be, having long-term goals in mind can help you stay on track, making progress towards the end you have chosen.
+This sure beats meandering through life with no sort of vision for the future.Having #Goals sure beats meandering through life without any sort of vision for the future.
 Click To Tweet

-As I’ve mentioned in an earlier post, my personal mission statement has helped me to pin-point what is important to me in my life.
-By having what I value most, and what I’m hoping to achieve in each of my life roles, written down in the form of my personal mission statement, I am better able to make decisions and set goals.
+As I’ve mentioned in an earlier post, my personal mission statement has helped me to pinpoint what is important to me in my life.
+By having what I value most, and what I’m hoping to achieve in each of my life roles, written in the form of my personal mission statement, I can decide and set goals.

 When talking about goals, let’s talk not only about what goals are but what they aren’t.

-Now, you can set a goal relating to having a million dollars in 20 years, if you are able to back it up with some achievable steps that are somewhat within your control.
+Now, you can set a goal relating to having a million dollars in 20 years, if you can back it up with some achievable steps.
 For example, a plan for how to earn that money, step by step.
-However, just making a wish isn’t going to do much for you.
+However, just making a wish will not do much for you.

-Obviously, nothing in our lives is completely within our control.
-There are frequently circumstances beyond our control at work in our lives.
-Not one of us is an island, completely independent of the consequences of choices others around us have made.
-For example, your boss at your plum job may be mismanaging money and little do you know, but your company is about to close up without warning, as we’ve had happen.#Goals should have some achievable steps you can take, w/in your control. #planning Click To Tweet
+Nothing in our lives is completely within our control.
+There are frequent circumstances beyond our control at work in our lives.
+Not one of us is an island, independent of the consequences of choices others around us have made.
+For example, your boss at your plum job may mismanage money and little do you know, but your company is about to close up without warning, as we’ve had happen.#Goals should have some achievable steps you can take, w/in your control. #planning Click To Tweet

 - Something you can break down into smaller, achievable steps (i.e., short-term goals).

-As with my personal mission statement, I break down my long term goals based on my many roles I am involved in.
+As with my personal mission statement, I break down my long-term goals based on my many roles I am involved in.
 For example, I’m an individual, but I’m also a wife, a mom, a writer, a friend, a designer, and so forth.
-I try to craft long-term goals that reflect the many hats that I wear in my life.
+I try to craft long-term goals that reflect the many hats I wear in my life.

-Such goals sadly do not take into account that your child is an individual who may or may not want those goals to be achieved in their lives.
-Not every kid wants to be or is cut out to be, a doctor, lawyer, or pro ball player.
-A better goal would be to strive to raise kids who are self-motivated with a good work ethic, allowing them to succeed no matter their calling in life.
+Such goals sadly do not take into account that your child is an individual who may or may not want those goals.
+Not every kid wants to be a doctor, lawyer, or pro ball player.
+Better goals focus on raising self-motivated kids with a wonderful work ethic.
+A goal like that allows them to succeed no matter their calling in life.